cronologic-de/ndigo6g_babel/README.md

 ## C/C++ Examples
 The example applications can be build _on Windows_ using the [Clang frontend for LLVM](https://clang.llvm.org/index.html).
 Easy LLVM installation for Windows is provided by the [Chocolatey project](https://chocolatey.org/): [LLVM Chocolatey package](https://community.chocolatey.org/packages/llvm)

-### Examples
-User Guide Example project and code provided:
-1. [ug_example](./ug_example).
-Example code to read Ndigo6G-12 6.4 Gsps ADC and TDC data using the driver library.
+The user guide example is provided in [./ug_example](./ug_example/), which reads the Ndigo6G-12 6.4 Gsps ADC and TDC data using the driver library.

-* It can be built on **Windows** and **Linux**.
+Follow the instructions within the directory on how to compile and run the example on Windows or Linux.

+>**Note**<br>
-* The provided prebuilt Linux libraries are tested on Ubuntu/Debian, and might work for other distributions, if they didn't work with you, please contact the [cronologic support team](https://www.cronologic.de/contact).
+>The provided prebuilt Linux libraries are tested on Ubuntu/Debian, and might work for other distributions.
+If they didn't work with you, please contact the [cronologic support team](https://www.cronologic.de/contact).